Writes invalid XML chars to the database

 I would like to know (this is a serious research question, no trolling): how could such a destructive error occur while this project having lots of test cases?
 I did not study the tests in the source, but it looks like test coverage seems to be not so bad.
 What happened (or did not happen) that such a huge problem could survive for many years in this codebase?
 Any hints?

 Please do not take this as "blaming" or "shaming" - I know too well that errors in software development always happen, I am just interested in why so many projects that are using software testing still have catastrophic bugs.
 You might guess that I tend to believe that testing seems to be an occult myth - but I am not quite finished with my research on this, so there is no final judgement yet.
 But there are too many projects where testing seems to give a false perception of everything being ok with still destructive errors in the code.

 Thanks for your attention.

-#12 Updated by Karma Kollabor almost 3 years ago
+#12 Updated by Karma Kollabor about 3 years ago

 I just send an email to the maintainer of the getdeb.org repo to take that broken version offline until it is fixed.

 If you know any other sources that distribute this broken version of keepassx you might use this as a template: